Active ingredient

 Keep this medicine out of the sight and reach of children.

-This medicine should not be used after the expiry date which is stated on the ampoule (a small bottle) label and carton, after EXP.
+Do not use this medicine after the expiry date which is stated on the ampoule (a small bottle) label and carton, after ‘EXP’.
 The expiry date refers to the last day of that month.

 If only part of the contents of an ampoule is used, the remaining solution should be discarded.